AAYUSH412/insta-unfollower-check/README.md

 - [Lucide Icons](https://lucide.dev/) - Icons
 - [Vite](https://vitejs.dev/) - Build tool

-## 📝 How to Use

-1. Download your Instagram data (Settings > Privacy and Security > Data Download)
-2. Extract the downloaded zip file
-3. Upload `followers_1.json` and `following.json` files
-4. Get instant analysis of your Instagram followers

-## 🔒 Privacy
+## 📚 FAQ

+**Is this tool safe to use?**
+Yes, all data processing happens locally in your browser.
+Your Instagram data never leaves your device.

+**Do I need to log in with my Instagram account?**
+No, you only need to download your Instagram data and upload specific JSON files.

+**Is this affiliated with Instagram/Meta?**
+No, this is an independent tool and is not affiliated with Instagram or Meta.

+**Does this tool store my data?**
-This tool processes all data locally in your browser.
-No data is sent to any server or stored anywhere.
+No, all processing happens in your browser.
+No data is stored on servers.

 ## 📄 License